 To start analyzing an application, install the Java agent by adding it as

 -javaagent JVM parameter.
 After installation, continue to use the application as you normally would.
 (If it's a web application, just click on links, submit forms using normal data, and so forth.)
 The Java agent's sensors gather information about the application's security, architecture and libraries.
-You can see the results of the agent's analysis in the Contrast interface.
+You can see the results of the agent's analysis in the Contrast UI.